-Reporting period: Occurring within 28-day following first administration of the IMP as requested by the MHRA.
-Such events discovered after 28-day time point, will also be reported.
+AE/SAE reporting period: Occurring within 28 days following first administration of the IMP as requested by the MHRA.
+Events occurring within the 28 day time point but that are discovered later, will also be reported.

 b.
 Reference Safety Information (RSI)